dabeaz/curio/docs/reference.rst

     run(hello('Guido'))    # Ok

 This convention is observed by nearly all other functions that accept coroutines (e.g., spawning tasks, waiting for timeouts, etc.).
-As a general rule, the first form of providing a function and arguments should be preferred.
-This form of calling is required for certain parts of Curio so your code will be more consistent if you use it.

 Tasks
 -----

-The following functions are defined to help manage the execution of tasks.
+The following functions manage the execution of tasks.

 .. asyncfunction:: spawn(corofunc, *args, daemon=False)

-   Create a new task that runs the async function *corofunc*.  *args* are the arguments provided to *corofunc*.
+   Create a new task that concurrently executes the async function *corofunc*.  *args* are the arguments provided to *corofunc*.
 Returns a :class:`Task` instance as a result.
-The *daemon* option specifies that the new task will never be joined and that its result may be disregarded.
+The *daemon* option specifies that the task is never joined and that its result may be disregarded.

 .. asyncfunction:: current_task()